mfreistein/Berlin_Crime_Dashboard/README.md

 ## Overview:

-•	full stack data project from data collection and wrangling to creating an interactive dashboard
+•	Full stack data project from data collection and wrangling to creating an interactive dashboard

-•	implemented a range of predictive and forecasting models to support optimal analysis
+•	Implemented a range of predictive and forecasting models to support optimal analysis

-•	tools included pandas, geopandas, sklearn, sktime, h2o, plotly and dash
+•	Tools included pandas, geopandas, sklearn, sktime, h2o, plotly and dash

 • The deployed Dashboard can be accessed [here](https://berlin-crime-dashboard.onrender.com/)